-First photo tip – even if you do nothing else, tuck your arms in tightly to your chest.
+Even if you do nothing else, tuck your arms in tightly to your chest.
 Note, I did NOT say to your side.
 Use your arms to form your own tripod.
 From camera, to arms, to body you should be forming a V to support your camera most of the time.

-Fifth photo tip – use some string for extra support.
+Use some string for extra support.
 This is mainly used for cameras with big lenses.
 Tie one end of the string around the toe of your shoe and the other around the lens of the camera.
 With your arms tucked in as mentioned in the first photo tip, pull up slightly.
 As long as there is tension on the string, you KNOW you are not shaking the camera.

-About the Author:
+About the Author

-Award winning writer/photographer Tedric Garrison has 30 years experience in photography (www.betterphototips.com).
-As a Graphic Art Major, he has a unique perspective.
+Award winning writer/photographer Tedric Garrison has 30 years experience in photography (better-photo-tips.blogspot.com).
+As a graphic art major, he has a unique perspective.
 His photo eBook “Your Creative Edge” proves creativity can be taught.
 Today, he shares his wealth of knowledge with the world through his website.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and articles to stay current:
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: